-THERESA ROWLAND, CIYT, C-IAYT, E-RYT, is the founder of Studio Yoga Madison Since 1989 and the Studio Yoga Teacher Education Program.
-She is pleased and grateful that the studio will continue under the direction of the new owner beginning in January 2017.
+THERESA ROWLAND, CIYT, C-IAYT, E-RYT, is the founder of Studio Yoga Madison in 1989 and the Studio Yoga Teacher Education Program.
+She is pleased and grateful that the studio has continue under the direction of the new owner since January 2017.
 She will continue to teach 2 weekly asana classes, run the Back Care Clinic, and lead the Teacher Education Program.

 A long-time student and assistant of Gabriella Giubilaro and Patricia Walden, she has traveled to India 8 times for extended periods of study at the Iyengar Institute.